Azasakhe/Netflix/Sync-of-watched-status-with-Netflix.md

 ### The video resume not works

-Kodi 18.x/19.x versions have a bug that prevent to resume the videos.<br/>
+It is a know bug of Kodi 18.x version that prevent to resume the videos, fixed on Kodi 19.x.
-At moment there is no solutions.

 ### When i stop playback the resume is not updated